shadabidrishii/ComfyUI-Copilot-Enhanced/README.md

 ## 📞 Contact Us

-For any queries or suggestions, please feel free to contact: ComfyUI-Copilot@service.alibaba.com.
+For any queries or suggestions, please open an issue on our [GitHub repository](https://github.com/shadabidrishii/ComfyUI-Copilot-Enhanced/issues).
 <div align="center">
   <img src="assets/qrcode.jpg" width="20%"/>